 Cross Connection/Backflow Prevention Information

 Help keep our drinking water safe!!
 Many outdoor watering methods could possibly contaminate your drinking water.
 Please click here for more information on how to prevent contaminants from entering your water system.
-Also check the link in the April newsletter for ways to slow the flow!
+Also, for more information on ways to conserve water and be "waterwise" see how to slow the flow!

 Water System Testing - Lead and Copper